mozilla/glean/docs/contributing.md

 The submitter needs to decide on their own discretion whether the changes require a look from more than a single reviewer or any outside developer.
 Reviewers can also ask for additional approval from other reviewers.

+## Release

+See the [Release process](dev/cut-a-new-release.md) on how to release a new version of the Glean SDK.